Senedd election 2026

 - A new voting system: Members of the Senedd will be elected through a closed proportional list system, where voters choose either a political party or an independent candidate.
 The full list of candidates will appear on the ballot paper, so you can still see who you are voting for.

-- New constituencies: Wales will have 16 new constituencies for the next Senedd election.
+- New constituencies: Wales will have 16 constituencies for the next Senedd election.
 These will be created by pairing the 32 UK Parliament constituencies for Wales.
 Each new constituency will elect six Members.
 The new constituencies will be published in spring 2025.

 - New rules: Anyone standing for election in Wales must live in Wales.